 Instagram is a photo-sharing app that has exploded in popularity in the last few years, becoming a worldwide sensation that is used by a wide variety of age groups.
 Instagram is particularly popular among Teens & Tweens as it has a number of features that allow them to express themselves online in entertaining ways.
 You can share time-limited videos, share private messages with individuals or in groups and share images.
 You can also like & comment on other individuals’ photos or videos.
 Instagram allows you to follow your favourite celebrities & directly interact with their lives via liking and commenting on their posts.
 It offers real-time video and photo sharing options on ‘Instagram Stories’ with a variety of fun filters, stickers & music options that can be added before posting.

 How do I set up an account?

 You first have to download the app via the iOS store for apple phones or the google play store for android.
-You will need an email to register, then create a password.
-Your phone will be linked up to the app via your phone number and this will be verified to check you aren’t a bot.
+You will need an email to register, then create a username and password & upload your profile photo.

 What do I need to keep an eye on?